 The area to the north of Adam is called, in the Bible, by the name of Sukkot (Hebrew for huts).
 There are several passages in the Bible.
 King Solomon casted Brass and Gold vessels for the temple, casting them in the clay that is located here (1 Kings 7 47): “In the plain of Jordan did the king cast them, in the clay ground between Succoth and Zarthan”.

-Around the delta of the Jordan river, are tall marlstone (Havar) hills on both sides of the valley.
+Along the Jordan river are tall marlstone (Havar) hills on both sides of the valley.
 These were created by the fragmentation of the rocks by the sun and wind.
 They were actually dry beds of an ancient sea that once was located along the Jordan river.

 On the western side of the Adam bridge are the high mountains of the Jordan valley, seen below in the background.
 One hill stands out among these mountains – Sartaba.